 Microsoft OneNote has been a go-to productivity tool for a long time.
 But these days, a lot of Mac users are looking for something that stores notes locally, works well offline, and feels as smooth as any native Apple app.

-In this guide, I'll help you find the best alternatives to OneNote for Mac that fit the way you work and your creative style.
+In this guide, I'll help you find the best OneNote alternative for Mac that fits the way you work and your creative style.
 From all-in-one workspaces to focused writing tools, I’ll cover it all so you can find the perfect OneNote replacement for Mac you’ll enjoy using.

 Want to get more tools that align with your goals?
 Try the Productivity tool finder.
 This GPT assistant can recommend tools based on your individual needs.